Are Skin Diseases Contagious?

 Non-contagious Skin Conditions

-Many skin conditions are non-contagious but still need medical attention.
+Many skin conditions are non-contagious but need the best medical skin care attention.
 If you’re experiencing signs and symptoms of a skin condition, the safest option is to see a Dermatologist for a check-up.

 Psoriasis